fleschutz/Jenkins-build-farm/README.md

 Sample Pipeline
 ===============

-This repo contains a sample Pipeline for Jenkins.
-Required is the following:
+This repo helps to install Jenkins and the very first simple Pipeline.
+Just follow these steps:

 1. **Install Jenkins** v2.303.3 or newer.
    - For Linux snaps execute: `snap install --beta --classic jenkins`